 In the next two subsections, we will see what happens when we invert the constraints of concreteness and of totality, respectively.

-A symbolic transformation is a transformation which can deal abstract expressions.
+A symbolic transformation is a transformation which can handle abstract expressions.
 It is not to be conflated with abstract interpretation, a technique mostly used in static analysis based on approximation.
 Symbolic evaluation is what you want to use when you handle open terms.

 For instance, you may want to prove that 0 + n is equal to n for any value of n.
 The addition may be implemented as follows: